-- Population distribution and locations / expected impact on population, including any concentrated populations of individuals with disabilities, others with access and functional needs, or non-native speaking individuals, as well as unaccompanied minors - Geographic areas likely to be affected by particular threats/hazards - Soft targets (publicly accessible places, open areas etc.) - Critical infrastructures / entities (Including facilities and services) - Animal population (species and their specificities, domestic or wild, farmed or companion animals, etc.) - Production systems (crop or animal production systems and their characteristics and vulnerabilities)
+- Population distribution and locations / expected impact on population, including any concentrated populations of individuals with disabilities, others with access and functional needs, or non-native speaking individuals, as well as unaccompanied minors - Geographic areas likely to be affected by particular threats/hazards - Soft targets (publicly accessible places, open areas etc.) - Critical infrastructures / entities (Including facilities and services).

-A.2.2.6 Resource management
+A.2.26 Resource management